Stop Mobile Chernobyl--No Fukushima Freeways!

 Why?
 Because as long as this waste--the same toxic stew of irradiated nuclear fuel that spread across the globe from Fukushima and Chernobyl--remains at their reactor sites, the nuclear utilities are liable for any damages.
 Once the waste is moved from their property lines, we, the taxpayers, become liable for the devastation a nuclear waste accident could cause.

-Thus, for nearly twenty years, the nuclear industry's primary aim has not been establishment of a scientifically-sound, publicly-defensible permanent solution for radioactive waste, but rather institution of a "centralized interim storage" site.
+The nuclear industry's primary aim has not been establishment of a scientifically-sound, publicly-defensible permanent solution for radioactive waste, but rather institution of a "centralized interim storage" site.
 In other words, one or more "temporary" places to stash thousands of casks of lethal high-level waste, regardless of whether the site is suitable for long-term storage.

-And, for nearly twenty years, a loud voice of public opposition has stopped the industry in its tracks.
+And, for more than twenty years, a loud voice of public opposition has stopped the industry in its tracks.
 In the 1990s, Congress approved a bill to establish such an "interim" site, but President Clinton listened to the public and vetoed the measure, a veto that was upheld by the Senate.
 In the 2000s, the industry tried to set up a "private" interim dump on Skull Valley Goshute land in Utah, but that deal fell apart.

 An "interim" storage site would begin the transport of tens of thousands of casks of lethal high-level nuclear waste across the entire United States, potentially affecting 100 million Americans who live within a mile or two of likely transport routes--our nation's roads and railways.